Embedded-IOT-Project/PIXY2.1_Barcode/README.md

 - Arduino-compatible board (e.g., Arduino Uno, Mega, Leonardo)
 - [Pixy2.1 cam]
 - USB cable for programming
-- Optional:I used servos to make a center stage function of the camera.
+- Optional:I used servos to make a center stage function of the camera.(PANTILT mode in PixyMon) -In progress to make own code for the pantilt

 ## Software Requirements